mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 				orderby book.Author asc
 				select new { book.Id, book.Author };

-It will also produce the same tree as above.
-Therefore, it is projected and parsed internally.
+It will also produce the same tree as the previous one.
+Therefore, it turns out that projection is taken care of internally.

-In our sample Text provider, output will be stored in a StringBuilder and we can then print it out to your desired media or compare it with our expected.
+In my sample Text provider, output will be stored in a StringBuilder and can be then printed out to Console.

 	var builder = new StringBuilder();
 	var context = new TextContext<Book>(new StringWriter(builder));